If you are experiencing problems building or using FTorch please see below for guidance on common problems.

 If you need to build in native Windows please read the following information:

-It is possible to build using Visual Studio and the Intel Fortran Compiler
+It is possible to build using Visual Studio and the Intel Fortran Compiler.
+In this case you must install the following:

 You will then need to load the intel Fortran compilers using setvars.bat